 Yes.
 We will not process applications without a receipt marked "toilet" from one of the approved toilet recycling depots.
 Donating the old toilet to Habitat for Humanity Winnipeg ReStore or installing it in another property is not acceptable.

-There are two ways you can recycle your old toilet – drop it off at an approved toilet recycling depot or arrange for curbside pickup.
+There are two ways you can recycle your old toilet - drop it off at a 4R Winnipeg Depot or arrange for curbside pickup.

 - Drop off

-- Advise the attendant that you are recycling a toilet.
+- Advise the traffic director that you are recycling a toilet.